kriskowal/kriskowal.com/content/giants.md

 We need a better dream.

-I dream that the next frontier of the web is chat, where all social problems and solutions begin and end.
+I dream that the next frontier of the web starts with chat, where all social problems and solutions begin and end.
 The web needs some of that.

 Chat is a medium of distribution.